The day after the election, a good friend who is a conservative Republican called to check on me, realizing I would be in a puddle of disbelief.

 We must remember that the overarching message of the Bible calls us to community, not to isolation or self-protection.
 We must be our brother’s keeper.
 Both because it’s the right thing to do and because infection that begins in one part of the human race inevitably will reach the entire human race.

 A friend recently developed a wound on his foot that required medical attention.
-As the first signs of infection set in, the doctor took an ink pen and draw a circle on the man’s foot and gave this warning: “If the red streaks of the infection cross this circle, come back and see me immediately.
+As the first signs of infection set in, the doctor took an ink pen and drew a circle on the man’s foot and gave this warning: “If the red streaks of the infection cross this circle, come back and see me immediately.
 Do not let the infection cross this line.”

 It’s time to ask yourself where you will draw the line.
 And beyond that, what will you do when that line is crossed?
 Will you speak up, call your elected officials, change your vote, become proactive in your community?
 The best way to respond appropriately is to know in advance what are your limits and what will be your plan of action.